Atom Scientific Ltd Logo webp

 Stains In Focus: The History of May Grunwald Giemsa

-The May-Grünwald-Giemsa (MGG) stain is a Romanowsky-type staining method widely used for the examination of blood smears, bone marrow aspirates, and cytological preparations.
-By combining May-Grünwald and Giemsa staining techniques, it provides clear differentiation of cellular components, enabling detailed assessment of morphology.
+The May-Grünwald-Giemsa (MGG) stain is a Romanowsky-type staining method used for the examination of blood smears, bone marrow aspirates and cytological preparations.
+By combining May-Grünwald and Giemsa staining techniques, it provides clear differentiation of cellular components for detailed morphology assessment.

-The interaction between eosin and oxidised methylene blue derivatives produces a characteristic range of colours, allowing nuclei, cytoplasm, and intracellular structures to be distinguished with clarity.
+The interaction between eosin and oxidised methylene blue derivatives produces a characteristic range of colours, allowing nuclei, cytoplasm and intracellular structures to be distinguished clearly.
 This makes MGG a well-established method in haematology and cytology workflows.

 The Development of MGG Staining